Psychology Schools in Maryland

 Baltimore, MD 21201

 Student Review: “I was a undergrad student at UMBC going for a bachelor’s in psychology.
 This is a great college for someone pursuing a psychology degree.
 The professors there are very helpful and respectful of students.
 They give students a lot of time outside of the classroom as well as inside the classroom.
 Their career planning department is outstanding.
 This school is not a good school for parties though.
 People tend to be a little bit anti-social and quiet.
 On weekends, it is hard to find a good party on campus.
-However, there are many places nearby campus that are packed with college kids.
+However, there are many places near campus that are packed with college kids.
 All in all, this is a great school academically and they have great opportunities for students looking to be research assistants.
 This school provided me the education I needed to be successful in graduate school.” – Student at University of Maryland – Baltimore

 Student Review: “The undergraduate psychology program at the University of Maryland Baltimore County (UMBC) provided me with the general skills allowing me to further advance my career in the psychological counseling career.
 Since it is an honors research university, I was able to perform undergraduate research during my last two years at UMBC.
-Performing academic research in a high engaging group with a wonderful mentor allowed me to get my feet wet, and interact with human research subjects and experience data entry.
+Performing academic research in a highly engaging group with a wonderful mentor allowed me to get my feet wet, and interact with human research subjects and experience data entry.
 The only downside I would mention was the very large class sizes during my first two years in the psychology program.
-Since UMBC is a medium size school it is normal to attend classes of 300 people, however towards my last two years my class sizes were reduced significantly and the learning experience was more intimate and engaging.” – Student at University of Maryland – Baltimore
+Since UMBC is a medium-size school it is normal to attend classes of 300 people, however, towards my last two years my class sizes were reduced significantly and the learning experience was more intimate and engaging.” – Student at University of Maryland – Baltimore

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/